-Registration for the Fall CPA class is closed.
+Registration for the Spring CPA class is closed.

 The Irvine Police Department Community Police Academy (CPA) provides an in-depth look into the day-to-day operations of a law enforcement agency and its role in the criminal justice system.
 Participants are invited to look behind the scenes in both classroom and hand-on format at the roles and responsibilities of police officer and professional support staff in each division, bureau, and unit of the Department.
 The purpose of CPA is to share information and answer questions in order to develop, enhance and retain strong partnerships with Irvine community members.

 CPA is presented in three-hour classes, held one night a week, over a span of nine weeks.
 Participants in the program will learn about:

 - Crime Scene Investigation